Improved Graph Clustering

-\emph{Choice of $ t $:} Our algorithm requires an extraneous input $ t $.
-For the standard planted $ r$-clique problem~\cite{ames2010kclique,mcsherry2001spectralpartitioning} (with $ r $ cliques planted in a random graph $G_{n,1/2} $), one can use $ t=3/4 $ (see Section~\ref{sec:clique}).
-For the standard stochastic blockmodel (with nodes partitioned into equal-size clusters and edge probabilities being uniformly $ p $ and $ q $ inside and across clusters), the value of $ t $ can be easily computed from data (see Section~\ref{sec:est_p}).
+Our algorithm requires an extraneous input~$ t $.
+For the standard planted $ k$-disjoint-cliques problem~\cite{ames2010kclique,mcsherry2001spectralpartitioning} (with $ k $ disjoint cliques planted in a random graph $G_{n,1/2} $), one can use $ t=3/4 $ (see Section~\ref{sec:clique}).
+For the standard stochastic blockmodel (with nodes partitioned into equal-size clusters and edge probabilities being uniformly $ p $ and $ q $ inside and across clusters), the value of $ t $ can be determined from the data (see Section~\ref{sec:est_p}).
 In these cases, our algorithm has no tuning parameters whatsoever and does not require knowledge of the number or sizes of the clusters.
 For the general setting, $ t $ should be chosen to lie between $ p $ and $ q $, which now represent the lower/upper bounds for the in/cross-cluster edge densities.
 As such, $ t $ can be interpreted as the \emph{resolution} of the clustering algorithm.
 To see this, suppose the clusters have a hierarchical structure, where each big cluster is partitioned into smaller sub-clusters with higher edge densities inside.
-In this case, it is a priori not clear that which level of clusters, the larger ones or the smaller ones, should be recovered.
+In this case, either level of the clusters, the top-level big ones or the bottom-level small ones, can be considered as the ground truth, and it is a priori not clear which of them should be recovered.
 This ambiguity is resolved by specifying $ t $: our algorithm recovers those clusters with in-cluster edge density higher than $ t $ and cross-cluster density lower than $ t $.
 With a larger $ t $, the algorithm operates at a higher resolution and detects small clusters with high density.
 By varying $ t $, our algorithm can be turned into a method for \emph{multi-resolution clustering}~\cite{fortunato2010community} which explores all levels of the cluster hierarchy.
 We leave this to future work.
 Importantly, the above example shows that it is generally impossible to uniquely determine the value of $ t $ from data.